Seven Mistakes With Performance Dashboards That Prevent Evidence-Based DecisionsMarch 7, 2017 by Stacey Barr

 Thanks to data visualization expert, Stephen Few, we have a set of well-founded criteria to guide an assessment of any data visualization, like a dashboard.
 Stephen’s seven criteria will provide the palette for the top seven mistakes I see people make when they design performance dashboards.

-Mistake #1 – Don’t fill the performance dashboard with the easy and available measures.
+Mistake #1 – Filling the KPI dashboard with the easy and available measures.

 Performance dashboards are faster to build than the measures they will display.
 Consequently, too many dashboards are filled with easy-to-get measures.
 Not the meaningful measures that are truly needed.